Jamie Dimon: Before The Nation Went Bankrupt

 On Friday September 12, 2008 the CEOs of America's largest banks were summoned to the Federal Reserve in Lower Manhattan to prevent the unwinding of the economy.
 Little is known about what happened that weekend at the Fed.
 Until now.

-The performance itself blurs the line between subject and performer.
+The performance blurs the line between subject and performer.
 As the Jamie Dimon onstage wrestles with the abstractions in his life, the composed tone of the performance unhinges.
 The abstractions of the economy have begun to unravel and are having disastrous effects in real life.
-At the same time, the abstracted distance in which Dimon has lived his personal life and formed his opinions of the world are also collapsing.
-As his world implodes, a white man in a suit, confidently assured of his place at the center of attention, begins to confront his mortality.
+At the same time, the abstracted distance from which Dimon has lived his personal life and formed his opinions of the world is also collapsing.
+As his world implodes, a white man in a suit, confidently assured of his place at the center of attention, begins to unwind.

 Video Excerpt: Introduction